AvoinOrg/luonnonmetsakartta-service/README.md

 # Luonnonmetsäkartta Service

 This repository contains the FastAPI backend service for the [Luonnonmetsäkartat](https://github.com/AvoinOrg/avoin-map/tree/luonnonmetsakartat) applet on [Avoin Map](https://github.com/AvoinOrg/avoin-map).
-It handles data management for forest areas, layers, and images, and integrates with several external services.
+Its main functionality is to handle data management of forest areas, layers, and images for administrators of the Luonnonmetsäkartat-applet.
+This service integrates with several external services.

 ## Core Technologies
 - **Framework**: [FastAPI](https://fastapi.tiangolo.com/)